-Advisory Consultant Programme, Ernst & Young, London
+Workforce Advisory Manager, Ernst & Young, London

 I have an undergraduate degree in humanities, and this course allowed me to add a business dimension to my skill set.; the teaching style really accommodates a lack of previous business knowledge.
 WBS taught me about how business works, from knowing what a balance sheet is, to understanding how modern firms market themselves, and made me more comfortable and less intimidated by the world I entered.

 I knew I wanted to go somewhere that would count.
 I believe the MSc in Management secured me interviews I would not otherwise have got.